Seavus Project Viewer: Overview

-Seavus Project Viewer is available for Microsoft Windows, Mac OS X, via the web with an online version, on the mobile iOS, Windows Phone and Android platforms and as well with applications for the Apple Watch.
+Seavus Project Viewer is available for Microsoft Windows, macOS, via the web with an online version, on the mobile iOS, and Android platforms, with historical support for Windows Phone and the Apple Watch.

 Features

-Seavus Project Viewer is a viewer for Microsoft Project files that provides a collaborative environment for project teams, without server installation.
-With the Task update functionality, teams can introduce a collaborative project environment, while the project manager will have up-to-date information about the current status of the project tasks and be able to track if all assignments in the project plan are finished on time.
+Seavus Project Viewer supports more than 27 standard views available in Microsoft Project, as well as user-defined views created by the project manager and saved within the .mpp file.
+It provides a collaborative environment for project teams without server installation.
+With the Task Update functionality, teams can introduce a collaborative project environment, while the project manager will have up-to-date information about the current status of project tasks and be able to track if all assignments in the project plan are finished on time.

-Visual reports and dashboards or graphical reports allow team leads and project participants to view the health of the project plan.
+Visual reports and dashboards allow team leads and project participants to view the health of the project plan.
 Users can view the status of the whole project, the work completion status, resources allocation status, and project and resources costs overview.
-The graphical reports can be customized according to the users′ preference, and monitor how a certain parameter changes throughout the lifespan of the project.
+The graphical reports can be customized according to the users' preference to monitor how a certain parameter changes throughout the lifespan of the project.

-Seavus Project Viewer is fully integrated with most cloud storage providers.
-This allow users to open, view, and print Project Plans and Master Project Plans on a shared location, and every member to have access to the updated Microsoft Project plan.
-The complete SharePoint Integration enables users to manage all project plans directly from SharePoint hosted in-house, or to collaborate with team members using the Microsoft SharePoint in the cloud (SharePoint Online) included in Office 365 suite as well as OneDrive.
+Seavus Project Viewer is fully integrated with most cloud storage providers, allowing users to open, view, and print Project Plans and Master Project Plans from a shared location, with every member having access to the updated Microsoft Project plan.
+The complete SharePoint integration enables users to manage all project plans directly from SharePoint hosted in-house, or to collaborate with team members using SharePoint Online included in Office 365, as well as OneDrive and Google Drive.

-Seavus Project Viewer is fully integrated with Skype for Business to create a central application for meetings.
+The software historically featured integration with the now-retired Skype for Business to create a central application for meetings.